Ronda Rousey: Relationships

-named Liko’ula Pā’ūomahinakaipiha Browne.
+Rousey and Browne got engaged on April 20, 2017, in New Zealand and married on August 28, 2017, in Browne's home state of Hawaii.
+Rousey and Browne have two children together.

 In her autobiography, My Fight / Your Fight, Rousey wrote of an incident with a former boyfriend she dubbed "Snappers McCreepy" after she discovered that he had taken nude photos of her without her consent or knowledge, two weeks before her first fight with Miesha Tate.
 When a seething Rousey met him, she "slapped him across the face so hard [her] hand hurt".
 According to Rousey, he then refused to let her leave as he was trying to explain, so she attacked his face with two punches, one more slap, one knee, then "tossed him aside on the kitchen floor".
 She went to her car and he followed, grabbing the steering wheel, so she "dragged him out onto the sidewalk, and left him writhing there".
 Rousey deleted the photos and erased his hard drive, but fear that the pictures may still be out there influenced her to pose for ESPN magazine's Body Issue so that nude pictures of her would be seen on her own terms.
-Rousey faced criticism from some who thought she had committed domestic abuse.
+Rousey faced backlash from some critics like sports journalist Nancy Armour who thought she had committed domestic abuse.